meoknu/gold/readme.md

 ## Arbitrary signatures

 You can request an arbitrary signature from Gold on any type of data you wish.
-Signatures on the Identity will always use `eosjs-ecc` as they are EOS keys.
+Signatures on the Wallet will always use `eosjs-ecc` as they are EOS keys.

 ```js
 gold.getArbitrarySignature(